 Qabbani is considered to be one of the most popular Arabic-language poets of the twentieth century in the history of Arabic literature.
 He is well-known for his focus on love.

 His pioneering style has had a huge influence on contemporary Arabic poetry with many young poets and songwriters imitating his powerful writing technique.

 His poems have been translated into various languages and sung by famous performers such as Mohammed Abdel Wahab, Abdel Halim Hafez, and Kadim Al-Sahir.

 The Syrian American hip-hop artist Omar Offendum was able to successfully use Qabbani’s romantic poetry in his music.

-Offendum converted Qabbani’s famous love poem sung by Hafez, “Qariatil-Finjan,” into the rap tune “Finjan,” mixing the original Arabic text and its translation.
-On another track, “More love,” Offendum uses Qabbani’s voice in the background.
+Offendum converted Qabbani’s famous love poem sung by Hafez, “Qariatil-Finjan,” into the rap tune “Finjan,”.
+Actually, this mixing the original Arabic text and its translation.
+Moreover, “More love,” Offendum uses Qabbani’s voice in the background.

 Other young Arab artists are also discovering the beauty and complexity of classical and modern Arabic romantic poetry.

 Saudi artists Abdulrahman Mohammed and Mohab Omer have become known throughout the region for their songs based on poetry.
-Young Arabs have been able to find a link between their culture and classical literature through this music and, most importantly, their hearts.
+Young Arabs have been able to find a link between their culture and classical literature through this music and.
+In fact, most importantly, their hearts.

 Love is always a vital part of life in Arab people which is why it continues to inspire poetry, music and art.
 Actually, from the ancient tale of Layla and Majnun to the modern verse of Nizar Qabbani, poetry of love has always held a special place in the hearts of the Arabs.